CCheukKa/CCheukKa/Journal.md

 #### Perspectives in Economics midterm results released
 > *[Here](#perspectives-in-economics-midterm) is the corresponding post-exam evaluation.*
 > I got an 82%.
 I genuinely don't know what to think about it.
 Judging by the score itself, I suppose it is not too bad considering I have not studied economics before, but I wouldn't say it is too good either.
 But apparently this score is almost up by a whole SD compared to the mean.
 Going into this, I thought this course would be a major trap since those who take this course would most likely be those who had taken Economics in secondary school, but I guess the proportion of that group is smaller than I had thought(?).
 I genuinely didn't have high hopes taking this course but now I am starting to think it might not be actively harming my grades after all.
 Interesting.

+### 20-11-2022
+#### Outline of Chinese Culture midterm results released
+> *[Here](#outline-of-chinese-culture-midterm) is the corresponding post-exam evalutaion.*
+> The exam is split into two parts, a T/F section and a long question section.
+I got 80% in the former and 70% in the latter, netting to a total of 74%.
+I don't suppose I did too well, and to consider that this is already said to be the easiest, most interesting, and least painful course in the *UGEA (Chinese Cultural Heritage)* area, I really don't think my brain is built for stuff like this.
+I mean I guess I can formulate intricate enough opinions, or at least I would like to think so, but all my years of education so far tells me that apparently I don't.
+At least this is only a 2-credit course, and there is still a term paper that accounts for a whopping 50% of the entire course, so there is still hope to do something about this I guess.